 Self-harm

-If you are self-harming, you are not alone!
+You are not alone!
 You are not weird or “just looking for attention”.

-- To release pain, anger or stress
+- Release pain, anger or stress

-- To feel something when you feel numb
+- Feel something when you feel numb

-- To punish yourself for guilt or shame
+- Punish yourself for guilt or shame

 - Whatever the reason, it doesn’t make you “bad”.
 It means you’re hurting.